 This hotel also includes the Disney benefits of magic hours, park tickets being included and also the character encounters.
 Again, there is also a Starbucks on site!

-This hotel though does feel more dated that the other 2 star hotel being Hotel Cheyenne and they are the same cost too.
+This hotel though does feel more dated that the other 2 star hotel being Hotel Cheyenne and they are the more or less the same cost too.
 So it’s really worth debating what theme you would prefer.

 NOW, that is the round up of the Disney hotels, let’s move on to the two Disney Nature Resorts.

 These are based a bit further out, both at about 15 minutes drive.
 I wouldn’t recommend taking a walk as it isn’t an easy route.
-There are shuttle busses which take about 25 minutes to take you to the parks.
+However, there are shuttle busses which take about 25 minutes to take you to the parks.

 LES VILLAGES NATURE PARIS – 4 stars